Olical/nfnl/README.md

 Enhance your [Neovim][] experience with [Fennel][].
 A streamlined successor to [Aniseed][] without the Clojure like syntax provided by the Aniseed macros.

+You might also want to consider [Hotpot][], a fully featured and highly configurable plugin that does a similar thing.
+I intend on keeping nfnl minimal and just enough for my personal use, so Hotpot may be better for you if any of my strong opinions don't align with yours.
+If however you like my single minded design philosophy and don't mind the lack of options, read on!

 ## Opinions

 nfnl has strong opinions about Fennel to Lua compilation within Neovim.
 It makes the following strong assertions that I know some people will not like, but they're for good reasons: